We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Our control system ensures precise and stable robot movement through a blend of feedforward and feedback control mechanisms.
 Feedforward control maximizes stability by counteracting persistent forces like buoyancy, while feedback control, implemented via Proportional-Integral-Derivative (PID) loops, ensures smooth navigation towards the target.

 Further enhancing performance, the thrust allocator solves a quadratic programming problem using advanced numerical optimization techniques to determine the necessary force for each thruster, enabling the robot to follow the desired trajectory while minimizing energy usage.
-These forces are then transformed into pulse widths via a nonlinear mapping and pulse width modulation is employed to spin the thrusters.
+These forces are then transformed into pulse widths via a nonlinear mapping, and pulse width modulation is employed to spin the thrusters.
 This sophisticated approach guarantees precise maneuverability across diverse environments and conditions.

 GUI

 Built on top of Foxglove Studio using the React Material UI library, the Duke Robotics GUI features a modular and modern design and allows us to easily monitor and control our AUV during pool tests.
 We can receive real-time updates on the status of our onboard computer, sensors, thrusters, and battery.
-We can observe the performance of the czontrols system and tune PID constants on-the-fly.
+We can observe the performance of the control system and tune PID constants on-the-fly.
 We can use a joystick to control the robot directly.
 Individual panels are organized into layouts and easily deployed using a custom CLI.
 The GUI also supports replaying recorded ROS bag files for offline debugging and analysis.

 CV